nicholasgonzalez1/portfolio/README.md

 The objective of this project was to research and implement Microsoft Azure Applications to automate the Florida Lottery Department’s file extract, transform, and load (ETL) processes.
 Two fully-functioning workflows were created, one in Azure Logic Apps and the other in Azure Data Factory, along with extensive documentation detailing exactly how each pipeline was constructed.

 ## [Flight Scheduling Dashboard](https://github.com/nicholasgonzalez1/Flight_Scheduling_Dashboard)
 Designed a Gantt Chart styled user interface in order to efficiently schedule incoming flights for Orlando International Airport (MCO).
-Also used to historical flight to implement a simple probabilistic algorithm to predict whether a flight would be delayed and by how much.
+Also used historical flight to implement a simple probabilistic algorithm to predict whether a flight would be delayed and by how much.
 Due to the subject material of the course (ESI4356: Spreadsheet Decision Support Systems), all work was asked to be done using Excel and VBA.

 ## [Gun Violence in the U.S.](https://github.com/nicholasgonzalez1/Gun_Violence_Analysis)